MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 To quickly test the look and feel of your page across multiple screen sizes, drag the handles to resize the viewport to your required dimensions.
 You can enter any numeric values in the width and height boxes.
 If you select a size larger than available in the browser window, the viewport will be automatically scaled to accommodate for the larger viewport.

-In the following figure, the width is set to `400` and the height is set to `736`.
+In the following example, the viewport width is set to `400` and the height is set to `736`:

 ![The handles for changing the dimensions of the viewport when in Responsive Viewport Mode](./index-images/device-toolbar-handles-highlighted.png)

-If you need more space on your screen, you can always change the position of DevTools as explained in [Change DevTools placement (Undock, Dock to bottom, Dock to left)](/microsoft-edge/devtools-guide-chromium/customize/placement).
+If you need more space on your screen, you can change where DevTools is docked in the browser window.
+See [Change DevTools placement (Undock, Dock to bottom, Dock to left)](/microsoft-edge/devtools-guide-chromium/customize/placement).

 <!-- ---------- -->